Saudi Arabia will struggle to kick its addiction to oil: Kemp

 Money could also be used to settle tensions within the royal family by allowing each senior prince to be given their own vast and essentially autonomous bureaucratic fiefdom.

-Oil wealth enabled the state to avoid levying income and other taxes and to subsidize the provision of basic services including water, electricity and gasoline.
+Oil wealth enabled the state to avoid levying income and other taxes and to subsidise the provision of basic services including water, electricity and gasoline.

-Oil wealth enables Saudi Arabia to maintain more than 250,000 men under arms and run the world's third-largest defense budget ("Princes, brokers and bureaucrats: oil and the state in Saudi Arabia", Hertog, 2010).
+Oil wealth enables Saudi Arabia to maintain more than 250,000 men under arms and run the world's third-largest defence budget ("Princes, brokers and bureaucrats: oil and the state in Saudi Arabia", Hertog, 2010).

 More or less everything in modern Saudi Arabia depends directly or indirectly on oil.